Adroiti/docs-for-code-review-tools/checkstyle-Regexp.md

 **To use like [RegexpHeader ](http://checkstyle.sourceforge.net/config_header.html#RegexpHeader):**

-To configure the check to verify that each file starts with the following multiline header.
+To configure the check to verify that each file starts with the following multi-line header.

 Note the following: